How to Include the Cursor in Windows 10 Screenshots

 - Select ‘Show Options’ on the slide-out circular menu to open the window below.

 - Click ‘Image’ and select the ‘Use a cursor from file’ checkbox.

-- Click ‘Cursor File’ and the ‘… button’ to choose an alternative cursor to include in the image, and then press the Open button.
-The snapshot will include the cursor selected even if you captured it with the default one.
+- Click ‘Cursor File’ and the ‘… button’ to choose an alternative cursor to incorporate into the image, and then press the ‘Open’ button.
+The snapshot will include the cursor selected, even if you captured it with the default one.

 When using Gadwin PrintScreen, you can easily capture a variety of cursors within your snapshots.
 Use it to highlight software options and settings more effectively, or you can just use it to point something out in your screenshot.